Southern Utah Juvenile Lawyer Helping Minors With Criminal Charges

 And finally, there are the children who have been abused, neglected or abandoned.
 In these circumstances, the court must decide who is going to be responsible for the care of these children.
 This is done through court hearings which are held to determine questions of dependency.
 In some cases, temporary custody is taken from the parents and the children are placed in foster care.
 Parents are then ordered to get counseling before their children are returned.
 In other cases, the parents' right to their children is taken away entirely and these children are put up for adoption.

 An exception to the three primary categories of kids described above are the children who are age 14 or older and have committed a very serious crime.
 Under these circumstances, the court, upon the urging of the district attorney's office can transfer a child from the juvenile justice system to the adult justice system.
 When this occurs, a hearing is held to determine whether the minor is suited for the juvenile justice process or would be more appropriately treated if transferred to the adult court system.
+Regardless of which category your child falls under an experienced juvenile lawyer should be by your side.

 Again, a District Attorney will usually only recommend that a child be transferred to the adult courts when the child has allegedly committed an extremely serious offense, such as murder, arson, armed robbery, forcible sex crimes, kidnapping, assault, shooting a firearm into an occupied building, selling or providing certain drugs to other minors, or other aggravated offenses.